ppy/osu-wiki/wiki/How_You_Can_Help!/en.md

 If you'd like to participate, you can…

 - Browse the [Tournaments](https://osu.ppy.sh/community/forums/55) forum; tournaments take time and a lot of manpower to organize without hitches, and you can help out by being a spectator judge in some cases.
-- Check out what's going on in the [Development](https://osu.ppy.sh/community/forums/2) forum; it's where most serious projects happen.
+- Check out what's going on in the [Development](https://osu.ppy.sh/community/forums/2) forum; it is where most serious projects happen.
 - Join a [beatmap project](https://osu.ppy.sh/community/forums/53) and learn how fun collaborating with others can be!
 - Start your own project!
 Whether it's bringing back dancing Pippi, or just making something cool for osu!; anything is accepted!